Toddlers seem to be constantly catching something. Colds, coughs, sniffles and even fevers are quite common.

 These illnesses are common in toddlers because little kids tend to put everything (including dirty fingers) in their mouths.
 Because young children can easily become dehydrated when they’re unwell, offer your child small amounts of clear fluid regularly until the vomiting or diarrhoea passes.
 You could try water or oral dehydration fluid (or flat lemonade diluted 1:4 with water if your child won’t drink water alone).
 If you’re worried your child isn’t getting better, ask your health care professional for advice.

-Video Viral & bacterial infections in children
+Video Viral and bacterial infections in children

 This short video is about the incidence and treatment of infections in babies and children.
-It features paediatrician Dr Con James talking about the differences between viral and bacterial infections.
+It features paediatrician Dr Con James talking about the differences between viral infections and bacterial infections.
 He explains how often urinary tract infections happen in children.
 He also describes the causes of and treatments for pneumonia, meningitis and dermatitis.

 Signs of serious illness

 The signs of serious illness in a toddler are the same as for babies, and can be found in our nutshell guide to baby health.
 Illness can quickly worsen in a toddler, so always call your doctor if you’re worried.

 This short video features paediatrician Dr Con James discussing the signs of serious illness in babies and young children.
 He says you should always seek medical advice from a GP or hospital when you think there's a problem or when children are very unwell.